This grilled vegetable salad is crisp, colorful, and loaded with summer flavor.

 - Once the vegetables are cooked, transfer them to a cutting board and cut into bite sized pieces.

 - Place the vegetables in a bowl and toss with the dressing until combined.
-Sprinkle with feta cheese and serve warm or room temperature.
+Sprinkle with feta cheese and serve warm or at room temperature.

 Notes